-Preparatory measures for the appointment of ultrasound of the thyroid gland.
-Ultrasound of the thyroid gland: how to prepare for the procedure Is it possible to drink before ultrasound of the thyroid gland
+Preparatory measures for prescribing an ultrasound of the thyroid gland.
+Ultrasound of the thyroid gland: how to prepare for the procedure.
+Is it possible to drink before an ultrasound of the thyroid gland?

-The article is devoted to one of the most important methods of studying the organs of the endocrine system - ultrasound of the thyroid gland, a description of which, from indications to conduct, to reading the results, will be considered here.
+The article is devoted to one of the most important methods of organ research endocrine system- Ultrasound thyroid gland a description of which, from indications for implementation to reading the results, will be discussed here.

-Particular attention is paid to the opportunities that open up before doctors thanks to the use of ultrasound technology, which allows you to obtain important data without harming the body at all.
-The information is supplemented by the video in this article, as well as interesting photo materials.
+Particular attention is paid to the opportunities that open up for doctors through the use of ultrasound technology, which allows them to obtain important data without harming the body at all.
+The information is supplemented by the video in this article, as well as interesting photos materials.

 The thyroid gland is called so for its characteristic shape.
 It is one of the most important components of the endocrine system, which is responsible for human metabolism.
-Therefore, the slightest disruptions can provoke the development of serious problems with the body, because the presence and concentration of thyroid hormones have a decisive influence on such processes and organs:
+Therefore, the slightest disruptions can provoke development serious problems with the body, because the presence and concentration of thyroid hormones have a decisive influence on the following processes and organs:

 1. Heart (read more);